 Program Structure/Curriculum

-The MHRM curriculum is embedded with the skills and knowledge that top employers value, among them:
+The MHRM curriculum is embedded with the skills and knowledge that top employers value to help you stand out, among them:

 - Labor and employee relations